liuBY001/simple-agent/README.md

 - [x] update report
 - [x] provide choices for user to choose
 - [x] provide forms for user to complete
+- [x] streaming message
+- [x] streaming progress, display panel for token generation
-- [ ] streaming message
+- [ ] file system, where can get last version of report or etc.
-- [ ] streaming progress, especially the report generation
+- [ ] richer generation form, a2ui or mcp ui or something else

 ## Repo Structure